vaccovecrana/rwkv.jni/README.md

 ## Notes

-You'll need to edit the test case with the location to a [Quantized RWKV model](https://huggingface.co/BlinkDL/rwkv-4-raven/tree/main).
+- You'll need to edit the test case with the location to a [Quantized RWKV model](https://huggingface.co/BlinkDL/rwkv-4-raven/tree/main).
 I tested with `Q8_0-RWKV-4-Raven-7B-v11x-Eng99%-Other1%-20230429-ctx8192.bin`.

-At the moment, only amd64 Linux is supported with native dependencies.
+- At the moment, only amd64 Linux is supported with native dependencies.
 PRs for other platforms are welcome.
+- Token encoding/decoding support is currently supported via `djl`'s [Huggingface tokenizers](https://djl.ai/extensions/tokenizers/) implementation (also via JNI).